September through November

 If trees are near, and fallen leaves cover the lawn, these can be raked and removed, or broken up with mowing, proving as a useful mulch providing extra nutrients.

-Cool season grass varieties typical of Washington lawns, like our Northwestern Ryegrass/Fine Fescue Blend and Elite Tall Fescue, thrive in the autumn months.
+Cool season grass varieties typical of Washington lawns, like our Northwestern Ryegrass Blend, thrive in the autumn months.
 Therefore, Fall is a great time to strengthen and prepare a lawn for the cold, wet Winter season approaching.